7heKnight/7heknight.py/README.md

 I build with my inspiration

-To download and import the library which is pip install <autoGetAndDownload> failed
+For helping who has downloaded and importted library fails with pip install

+Solution:
   pip install wheel

 Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/ and get the thing you need

    pip install <Downloaded_File_Dir>

-You can get file "get-pip.py" from my folder: https://github.com/7heKnight/7heknight.py/blob/main/get-pip.py
+You can also get pip (get-pip.py) from my folder: https://github.com/7heKnight/7heknight.py/blob/main/get-pip.py